RyuZhihao123/Modular-Tree-Modeler-25/README.md

 ### 🌳 Create Trees using Existing Species Templates:

+For easy start, we provided some species templates that you can directly load and see the modeling results.

-(0) Download the program from [this folder](https://github.com/RyuZhihao123/Modular-Tree-Modeler-25/tree/main/GraphTreeModeler).
+(Step-0) Download the program from [this folder](https://github.com/RyuZhihao123/Modular-Tree-Modeler-25/tree/main/GraphTreeModeler).

-(1) Open the first program ``GraphTreeModeler.exe``, which is the window for visualization of 3D results.
+(Step-1) Open the first program ``GraphTreeModeler.exe``, which is the window for visualization of 3D results.

-(2) Then open the second program ``GraphTreeModeler_UI.exe``, which is the core user interface for interactively designing species graphs.
+(Step-2) Then open the second program ``GraphTreeModeler_UI.exe``, which is the core user interface for interactively designing species graphs.

 Please note that:
 - The second exe often takes around 6 seconds for initialization.
 Please be patient to wait.
 - **You must make sure to sequentially open two exes in this order.** They have dependencies thus cannot be opened in an inverse order.

-(3) For convenience, we've provided several pre-created species templates under this [folder path](https://github.com/RyuZhihao123/Modular-Tree-Modeler-25/tree/main/GraphTreeModeler/SavedGraphs), which you can use for quickly creating some 3D tree models.
+(Step-3) For convenience, we've provided several pre-created species templates under this [folder path](https://github.com/RyuZhihao123/Modular-Tree-Modeler-25/tree/main/GraphTreeModeler/SavedGraphs), which you can use for quickly creating some 3D tree models.

 - To load them, go to the **``Menu Bar``** of the second program (i.e., ``GraphTreeModeler_UI``), and click **``File``** -> **``Load Graph``**.
 Then, after selecting a template file and pressing the ``Generate New`` button, our system will automatically generate a nice-looking 3D tree within half a second.
 - You can also refer to the **[[Preview Video]](https://drive.google.com/file/d/1FugtnOsYm2L_HkJawwiUUKoe6aQs5e93/view?usp=sharing)** to see how to load the templates. **(Recommend!)**

 ### 🌳 Design Your Own Species From Scratch:

-After executing the two programs following the steps (1) and (2) above, you can also freely design your own species graphs!
+You are also allowed to freely design your own species!
 Please watch the [[5-min Instruction Video]](https://drive.google.com/file/d/1uOwghzsHS2jrZXc8RHVIOitZZubseMT-/view?usp=sharing) to see how to practically use the system.

 FYI, the main operations and hotkeys are listed below: